kirkins/Cyber-Crime-Micro-Course/links.md

 - [PhoneInfoga](https://github.com/sundowndev/PhoneInfoga) - OSInt Tool for finding information on a phone number.
 - [John the Ripper](https://github.com/magnumripper/JohnTheRipper) - A free tool for cracking hashed passwords.
 - [IDA Pro](https://www.hex-rays.com/products/ida/) - A popular tool for reverse engineering.
+- [Ghidra](https://www.nsa.gov/resources/everyone/ghidra/) - A reverse engineering tool developed by the NSA and released for public use.
 - [Burp Suite](https://portswigger.net/burp) - Tool for traffic analysis.
 - [Maltego](https://maltego.com) - A tool for analyzing data which uses algorithms known as "transforms" to convert data *(for example a users Facebook data)* into useful intelligence information.
 It is used by intelligence, police, as well as blackhat attackers.